Dishonor Before Death:

-But since then, many gamers have asked for them in that pattern, and my views have altered.
+But many gamers have asked for them in that pattern, and my views have altered.
 For one thing, these are just little squares of colored, laminated cardboard.
-The black scheme has little to do with Nazi Germany; it's a game publishing idea.
+The black scheme has little to do with Nazi Germany; it’s a game publishing idea.
 German situation maps made during the war do often use black ink for SS units (with blue for regular Army, red for enemies, green for allies).
-Otherwise, it's a tradition out of the dawn of wargaming.
-When we asked for feedback on new counter sets, the black SS units were far and away the leading choice.
+Otherwise, it’s a tradition out of the dawn of wargaming.

-And so we have the Black SS book: along with 30 new scenarios, there are 165 die-cut and mounted pieces in a new color scheme.
-It reproduces every SS unit and leader from three games: Elsenborn Ridge, Beyond Normandy and Road to Berlin.
-If you don't like the black scheme, you don't need them.
+And so we have the playing pieces in Dishonor Before Death; along with 30 new scenarios, there are 165 die-cut and mounted pieces in a new color scheme originally printed for our old Black SS book.
+It reproduces every SS unit and leader from three games: Elsenborn Ridge, Liberation 1944 and Fire & Sword.
+If you don’t like the black scheme, you don’t need them.
 If you like it and want to see the SS get crushed in the most visible form possible, it just plugs right in.
-Here's what it includes:
+Here’s what it includes:

 Panzer Grenadier players like tanks.
 All three of the games covered by this set feature SS panzer divisions, and these units had top priority for new weapons.
-And so the Panther tank (Pz V in some games) is a fairly common game piece, and with its good balance of speed, firepower and protection it's a very valuable one.
-In this set they're all called "Panther" — use these also for the Pz V of Road to Berlin.
+And so the Panther tank (Pz V in some games) is a fairly common game piece, and with its good balance of speed, firepower and protection it’s a very valuable one.
+In this set they’re all called “Panther” - use these also for the Pz V of Fire & Sword.

 The Tiger tank rarely appeared as part of a panzer division’s organic tank component, instead equipping independent heavy tank battalions.
 The set includes seven examples of the Tiger I (Pz VIe in its first appearance in the series, but all the SS pieces have been called “Tiger”).
 There are also eight Tiger II pieces, enough to equip your own heavy tank battalion.
 That’s a few more of each than the games themselves require, but there were a handful of extra spaces on the sheet after all three games had received their allotment of counters so we used them for extra tanks.